uifaruk/java_project/README.md

 # java_project
-My Java Practic
+My Java Practice

-This Repo Contains Some Java Games
+This Repo Contains a Java Game
 Please Follow the Instruction Given Below::

 1. Place the images to the "src" folder of the java project